weizhiting/weizhiting.github.io/README.md

     edit the software path in neoFusion to the right path in your environment.

-Two mode are provided, denovo and midway
+Two mode are provided, denovo and midway.
 In denovo, you should provide fastq files.

     python neoFusion denovo --left 1.fq  --right 2.fq  --hla  HLA-A02:01  --genome STAR_Fusion/GRCh38/ctat/

-In midway, you can provide fusion transcript.
+In midway, you can provide fusion transcripts in fa format.

     python neoFusion midway --fusion fusion.fa --hla HLA-A02:01